grusha02/Clock/README.md

 # Clock

-A basic clock using javascript
+A basic clock using javascript and css